Bavya-sri18/D-FLIPDLOP-NEGEDGE/README.md

 **Procedure**

-1.Define Module: Define a Verilog module for the D flip-flop with inputs (D, CLK) and outputs (Q, Q_bar).

-2.Declare Inputs and Outputs: Declare input and output ports for the module.

-3.Implement Flip-Flop Logic: Write Verilog code to implement the D flip-flop logic based on its functional table.
-Use a synchronous always @(posedge CLK) block to trigger the flip-flop on the positive edge of the clock signal.

-4.Simulate Using Testbench: Write a Verilog testbench to simulate the behavior of the D flip-flop under different input conditions.

-5.Apply Input Stimuli: In the testbench, apply various combinations of input stimuli (D, CLK) to cover all possible input states.

-6.Verify Output Behavior: Verify that the output behavior of the D flip-flop matches the expected behavior defined by its functional table.

-7.Check for Race Conditions: Ensure that there are no race conditions or undefined states in the design by analyzing the timing and sequence of input changes.
+1. Type the program in Quartus software.

+2.Compile and run the program.

+3. Generate the RTL schematic and save the logic diagram.

+4. Create nodes for inputs and outputs to generate the timing diagram.

+5. For different input combinations generate the timing diagram.

 **PROGRAM**

  Program for flipflops and verify its truth table in quartus using Verilog programming.

  Developed by:Bavya Sri.B RegisterNumber: 24900078
 ```
 module funct8(d, clk, rst, q);
   input d, clk, rst;